 Kelsey Grissom has served as the Associate Pastor at Asbury United Methodist Church since 2014 but she’s known the people who worship there for much, much longer.
 In fact, she grew up at Asbury and began her career in ministry when she served as a lay person from 1999 to 2003.

 Kelsey attended Birmingham-Southern College where she obtained a BA in Music and Religion.
-She holds a Master of Divinity from Chandler School of Theology, Emory University and she’s currently obtaining a Doctor of Ministry from Candler.
+She holds a Master of Divinity from Candler School of Theology, Emory University and she’s currently obtaining a Doctor of Ministry from Candler.

 In her role as Associate Pastor, Kelsey leads The Bridge, Asbury’s contemporary service and also attends to the pastoral needs of the church, including teaching, visiting the sick, officiating funerals and weddings, and leading special ministry initiatives.
 Why does she do what she does year after year?
 “The short answer is that I love people and I love God,” she says.
 “Ministry is the place where those two loves meet.”